How to Improve Cardiovascular Health with Aged Garlic Extract

 How does Aged Garlic Extract improve cardiovascular health?

 Your cardiovascular system is only as healthy as the arteries that carry your blood throughout your body.
-Healthy arteries are flexible with a smooth, undamaged endothelium—that single layer of cells that line the inner surface of your arteries—that allows oxygen and nutrient-rich blood to flow freely to all of your organs and tissues.
+Healthy arteries are flexible with a smooth, undamaged endothelium—the single layer of cells that line the inner surface of your arteries—that allows oxygen and nutrient-rich blood to flow freely to all of your organs and tissues.
 But over time, the effects of heredity, unhealthy habits, and age can cause the buildup of artery-damaging plaque and calcium deposits.
 When arteries become damaged—a condition called atherosclerosis—blood flow can eventually be hindered or even completely blocked.
-In extensive research, clinical trials have shown that Aged Garlic Extract (AGE) can halt and even reverse the buildup of plaque and coronary artery calcification, ultimately helping to minimize the progression of atherosclerosis.1
+In extensive research, clinical trials have shown that AGE can halt and even reverse the buildup of plaque and coronary artery calcification, ultimately helping to minimize the progression of atherosclerosis.1

 Together, these clinical studies suggest that a daily dose of AGE can work in several ways to prevent the progression of atherosclerosis, even in people at a higher risk for the condition.
 Read more about the health benefits of Aged Garlic Extract.